This post contains affiliate links. When you purchase through our links, we may earn a commission.

 I recommend cooking chili covered for about 40 minutes but it’s important to uncover it and cook for 20-30 minutes longer to allow some of the liquid to boil out for the chili to thicken.

-If your chili still looks a bit watery at the end of the cooking time.
-Take a potato masher to the pot and crush some of the beans with it.
-That will naturally thicken your chili without using corn starch.
+If your chili still looks a bit watery at the end of the cooking time, take a This is an affiliate link.potato masher to the pot and crush some of the beans with it.
+This will thicken your chili without using corn starch.

 a bowl of chili with a hand holding a spoon dipped in the dish